AcheronProject/AcheronDocs/src/faraday/principle.rst

 .. math:: V = -0.0004723614553 C^5 + 0.007808200965 C^4 - 0.04871351941 C^3 + 0.1489252986 C^2 + 0.9224022521C  + 0.04005012801

 This approximation gives results precise to the tens of nanovolts.
+However, such a precision is not needed; what is important is to know that, when the PCB switch pads attain a 2.2pF capacitance (which corresponds to switch activation), the circuit outputs 2.43V .
+This is important because we can use this information to implement a digital logic to the analog output: **if the demodulator output is greater than 2.2pF, we can consider the switch to be activated**.

 The next goal is now to use this C2V converter to trigger a circuit that simulates the short-circuit of a switch.